UniOfGreenwich/ELEE1119_Lectures/content/Linux101/Linux101.md

 - Ubiquitous on the Desktop
 - Much used in Enterprise
 - Lots of software written for it
-- Familiarity with the UI\footnote{User Interface}
+- Familiarity with the UI(User Interface)
 - Games
 - Comes pre-installed